-(Nine-semester-hour maximum load for full time enrollment) Temporary admission may be granted under certain circumstances to applicants who have not submitted all original transcripts, the letter of recommendation, or original exam score.
+(Nine-semester-hour maximum load for full time enrollment)

+Temporary admission may be granted under certain circumstances to applicants who have not submitted all original transcripts, the letter of recommendation, or original exam score where applicable.
 Note: Please consult the individual program test score requirement prior to taking exam.
 Exam requirements vary by program.
+Not all programs allow for Temporary Admission.

 Application fees must be paid in full to be considered for Temporary Admission status.
 Students must provide, at a minimum, proof of eligibility, copy of bachelor's degree transcript, diploma or letter of completion to be initially considered as eligible for Temporary status.
-Not applicable for Licensure programs, Ph.D., DNP, Ed.S., M.Acc, MA.Eco., MBA, MPA, or MSN students.
+Not applicable for Licensure programs, Ph.D., DNP, Ed.S., MSEd., M.Acc, MA.Eco., MBA, MSHRM, MSM or MSN students.